chyer/Chye-ComfyUI-Toolset/README.md

 This toolset is designed for extensibility.
 New categories and tools can be easily added following the established patterns in the `categories/` and `shared/` directories.

 ---

+## 🎨 Interactive Painter Documentation

+For detailed usage instructions, configuration options, and examples for the Interactive Painter node, see: [INTERACTIVE_PAINTER_README.md](INTERACTIVE_PAINTER_README.md)

 **Happy Creating! 🎨**